highcharts/connectors-morningstar/src/TimeSeries/README.md

 Morningstar TimeSeries Connector
 ================================

 This Highcharts Dashboards connector provides access to the [Morningstar TimeSeries API].
+The different end points provide similar but not identical data structures.
+Therefor has each end point its own converter that transfers JSON into a DataTable.